 Energy Star qualified appliances

 Three appliances run nearly constantly at most EMS stations I have been in – desktop computers, computer monitors, and televisions.
 When replacing these appliances and other appliances like dishwashers, washers and dryers, and hot water heaters, choose Energy Star qualified appliances.
 An Energy Star television can use 30 percent less energy than other units.
 For computers, both desktops and laptops, learn how to use the power-saving features to reduce energy consumption.
 Going into a password-protected "sleep mode" is also a valuable information security precaution.

 Finally, be a savvy "green" consumer.
 Manufacturers in all types of product lines are integrating "eco-friendly" traits into their products.
 For example, Perfection Uniforms has recently introduced a line of uniforms, the PinnacleEcoSeries, that uses recycled yarn.

 Try to take your workplace "green" efforts to the next level.
 Paper and consumer product recycling should be routine by now.
 Even minimizing office paper use is easy.
 Start looking for opportunities to purchase "green" products and ask suppliers about "green" features in their products.
 For more information on Earth Day visit Earthday.org.

 What green products do you buy for your EMS agency?
-Do you green products cost you more in the long run than comparable products?
-What are your energy saving tips?
+Do green products cost you more in the long run than comparable products?
+What are your energy-saving tips?
 Share your ideas in the member comments section.